Term Life Insurance In Brooklyn: The Simple Truth

 Stock Company

-- Mutual Life Insurance Companies are owned by policyholders (you).
-This means any profits the company makes may be returned to you.
-Unlike stock life insurance companies, mutual companies care about their customers than shareholders.
-Not only are you a customer, but a part-owner of the company.
+- Mutual Life Insurance Companies are owned by policyholders (you), which means you have partial ownership.
+So, any profits the company makes may be distributed to you.

 2. Compare Quotes